 Is there anything better than pie?
 It’s the PERFECT fall dessert!
 But let’s face it—putting together a pie takes time, right?
-Well, not with this flaky 5-minute pie crust!
-This all-butter piecrust recipe is totally foolproof and so fast.
-In a flash, the flaky, buttery crust will be ready for your favorite pie filling.
+Well, not with this 5-minute pie crust!
+This all-butter pie crust recipe is totally foolproof, no fuss and it never fails to impress!

 It seems like pie crust is one area where people struggle.
 Too much rolling and it turns out tough.
 Too much butter and it’s oily, too little and your pie crust is dry.
 While all forms of pie are delicious, no one wants a disappointing crust!

 So, if you’re ready for a fast, perfect pie crust, try this 5-minute pie crust recipe as your go-to pie recipe.
 You’ll have a share-worthy pie every single time.

 Homemade Pie Crust Recipe

 Do you need to bake for any upcoming holidays?
 Do you have last-minute dinner guests and want to impress with a festive dessert?
 (Try a sheet pan turkey dinner to start!)
 Are you thinking of picking up a pre-made treat?